Admission for the January 2025 academic session is ongoing Apply Now!

 • Appreciate why ventures fail due to a lack of planning and poor implementation.

-Research Methods I 2
+Research Methods I2

 • Explain the concept and scope of research methods;